 Studded winter tires have one proven performance advantage over studless: Studded tires provide superior grip on icy and hard-packed snowy roads.

-The traction characteristics of modern studless winter tires like the Michelin X-Ice Xi3 on icy roads are excellent; substantially better than the traction offered by any all season tires.
+The traction characteristics of modern studless winter tires like the Michelin X-Ice Snow and Michelin X-Ice Xi3 on icy roads are excellent; substantially better than the traction offered by any all-season tires.
 A studless winter tire provides its traction benefits primarily due to the enhanced wintertime grip of the unique, specially-designed tire tread compound, and its road surface interaction.
 But in the case of ice, the coefficient of traction can only be so strong.

 Are there disadvantages to studded winter tires?